CommonRoad/commonroad-criticality-enhancement/README.md

 # CommonRoad Criticality Enhancement

-CommonRoad Criticality Enhancement is a toolbox to increase the criticality of CommonRoad scenario by reducing the drivable area.
+CommonRoad Criticality Enhancement is a toolbox to increase the criticality of CommonRoad scenarios by reducing their drivable area.

 ## Quick Start